What is a Housing Co-operative?

 Instead of rent, members pay a monthly housing charge to cover all costs.
 Charges rise only as costs increase.

-Community Control - As mutual owners, member participate at various levels in the decision-making process.
+Community Control - As mutual owners, members participate at various levels in the decision-making process.
 This is not true of tenants who usually do not have the opportunity to exercise responsibility.
 Members own the co-operative together and have the security of being able to remain in their homes for as long as they wish, as long as they meet their monthly obligations, and abide by the co-operative by-laws, house rules, and policies.

 Cultural Diversity - Many co-operative members indicate that the possibility for interaction with people from different backgrounds, cultures, and income levels is a positive factor in their decision to become a member.